Top

 phone in Myanmar?

-Mobile phones, if discovered at least in the past in your luggage,
+Mobile phones, if discovered in the past in your luggage,

 had to be deposited with customs until your departure.
 In the last

-few years, we however did not hear anymore of that practice.
+few years, we however did not hear anymore of enforcing that practice.

 How do I have to behave in Myanmar?
 What offends Myanmar people?